 “The body is the first geography for the stories we tell.”

-In a typical somatic or sensorimotor psychotherapy session, you can expect a combination of verbal dialogue and body-focused exercises.
+In a typical somatic or sensorimotor psychotherapy session in Vancouver, you can expect a combination of verbal dialogue and body-focused exercises.
 Your therapist may guide you through mindfulness practices to increase awareness of physical sensations.
 They might also incorporate movement exercises or ask you to pay attention to your posture and breathing.
 The therapist may encourage you to explore how emotions manifest in your body and help you develop strategies to regulate your nervous system.
 Throughout the session, you'll be encouraged to stay present with your bodily experiences while processing emotions and memories.

 As with all therapies, there are potential impacts to be aware of.
 General considerations specific to somatic therapy include temporary discomfort as you process difficult experiences with increased bodily awareness.
 Your therapist will support and guide you through this process of reconnecting with and grounding your body sensations.